bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

     /**
         * Owner can update token information here
         */
+    // BK NOTE - Some systems will expect these values to be hard-coded
     // BK Ok
     function setTokenInformation(string _name, string _symbol) onlyOwner {
         // BK Ok